jwrr/lued/README.md

 * Clone your fork: `git clone https://username@github.com/username/lued`
 * Create a branch: `git checkout -b meaningful-branch-name`
 * Make your changes.
 Test cases and documentation are appreciated.
-* Git Add and commit.
-Commit messages should be short and meaningful.
+* Git commit to your local repo with a meaningful commit message
 * Push to your fork: `git push origin branch-name`
 * Create a pull request.
 Click 'Pull Request' on your fork's Github page.
 * We'll review your changes.
-When approved we will pull your changes into the LUED repo.
+When approved we'll pull your changes into the LUED repo.

 <hr>

 <a name="tbd"></a>
 TBD
 ---

 * Split screen - Is this worth it, because Lued works nicely with tmux
 * Document API for plugins